Slave to PR

 Hoyden: All Glenn cares about is the image, the PR.
 Up to you to figure out how to hold yourself like a 'lady' while you're dealing with street thugs with guns.

-This is actually what the concept of honor used to mean, and what it still means in many cultures.
+- This is actually what the concept of honor used to mean, and what it still means in many cultures.
 Being "honorable" meant that one had a reputation for trustworthiness, reliability, and fair treatment of others, even if others might see it as putting yourself at a disadvantage.